themarkness/markalexanderwilliams/posts/2025-05-21-bug-prioritisation-matrix.md

 tags:
   - product-management
 ---
 One of the most challenging balancing acts in Product Management is maintaining product quality while still being focused on delivering value.
 The question of "what do we do about this bug?" can create tension in outcome focussed teams.
-If you are working towards driving a particular metric or goal, should bug fixes be prioritised over acheiving that goal?
+If you are working towards driving a particular metric or goal, should bug fixes be prioritised over achieving that goal?

 Feeling this tension within teams I have worked with, I explored this question with fellow PMs in the Continuous Discovery Habits community, where approaches varied widely.
 One team dedicates two weeks at the end of each feature sprint specifically for bugs, snags and developer-prioritised work that relate to the sprint.
 They said that this way developers knew that they would be able to address things in the code that they felt strongly about, whilst maintaining focus on the sprint goal.
 A tech-lead informed me of an alternative stance, having a "zero bugs backlog" policy; either fix it now or delete the ticket.
 I also recall when I used to work with the MakeCode team at micro:bit, bugs would be given Priority tags; P0 being a critical fix to P2 which often ended up as "won't fix".
 These were triaged weekly, but not always addressed until the yearly main release.